-The total cash outflow for the building lease liability for the period ended October 31, 2022 was nil (October 31, 2021: nil), including principal and interest payments.
-The total expense relating to short-term leases or leases for which the underlying asset is of low value, is not material.
+The total expense relating to short-term leases or leases for which the underlying asset is of low value, are not material.

-9. Bank overdraft
+8. Bank overdraft

 The CDC has established a line of credit with a member of the Canadian Payments Association.
 This line of credit was authorized by the Minister of Finance up to a maximum of \$50 million with its intended use of advancing funds to the provincial milk marketing boards and agencies.
 The line of credit is provided in the form of a bank overdraft.
-As at October 31, 2022, the established credit limit from the bank is \$25 million (July 31, 2022: \$25 million).
-This loan is due on demand and bears interest calculated at the prime rate of 5.95% per annum as at October 31, 2022 (July 31, 2022: 4.70%).
+As at April 30, 2023, the established credit limit from the bank is \$25 million (July 31, 2022: \$25 million).
+This loan is due on demand and bears interest calculated at the prime rate of 6.70% per annum as at April 30, 2023 (July 31, 2022: 4.70%).

-10. Trade payables and accruals
+9. Trade payables and accruals